extrawurst/extrawurst.github.io/_posts/2019-12-15-make-alexa-toast-in-go.md

 My usecase for go was writing an Alexa Skill, remember?

-Unfortunately AWS does not offer an off-the-shelve SDK for alexa skills in go like it does for javascript but thanks to open source this does not matter much: [alexa-skills-kit-golang](https://github.com/ericdaugherty/alexa-skills-kit-golang)
+Unfortunately AWS does not offer an off-the-shelf SDK for alexa skills in go like it does for javascript but thanks to open source this does not matter much: [alexa-skills-kit-golang](https://github.com/ericdaugherty/alexa-skills-kit-golang)

 Therefore writing a skill in go is similarly easy:
 ```